abdi-fm/abdi-fm/README.md

 - 👋 Hi, I’m @abdi-fm
-- 👀 I’m interested in health and tech.
+- 👀 I’m interested in health tech.
-- 🌱 I’m currently learning python, data analytics and bash.
+- 🌱 I’m currently learning python and hoping to become/develop into a data scientist.
-- 💞️ I’m looking to collaborate on health-related projects.
+- 💞️ I’m looking to collaborate on any health-related projects.
 - 📫 How to reach me - DM me on twitter abdifa_fm

 <!---